Francisco Bozán

-Francisco Bozán (born 21 October 1986), is a Chilean footballer coach and former player.
+Francisco Andrés Bozán Santibáñez (born 21 October 1986), is a Chilean football coach and former player who played as a midfielder.

 Career

 Bozán was born in Santiago, Chile.
 He graduated as coach at the INAF, where he got an average of 6.7, the best historical of that institution, which allowed him to go to specialize to Spain to get the UEFA Pro Licence in the year 2012 at the premises of the Spanish selection.
 It also has the title of a psychologist in the UNIACC.

 In 2014, he became the youngest manager of the Chilean tournament to handle the A.C.
 Barnechea, of the Chilean Primera Division at 27 years.
 He had previously been coach of Municipal Hijuelas of the Chilean Tercera B and Deportes Santa Cruz, in the Chilean Tercera Division.